itisusama-writer/152410/chapter-6.md

 Perfect conditions for him to take control.

-Ayesha glanced over at her cousin, who was braiding Hiba's hair, her fingers moving with practiced ease, her face soft with concentration and affection.
+Ayesha glanced over at her sister, who was braiding Hiba's hair, her fingers moving with practiced ease, her face soft with concentration and affection.

 This was Areeba.
-Her cousin.
-Her sister in all but blood.
+Her sister, the only one.

 But she was also Faisal.
 A stranger.
 An intruder.
 An entity that had no right to be there.